mayank-jn/groupon-ai-backend/README.md

 1. **Document Ingestion**:
    - Documents are processed and split into chunks
-   - Text embeddings are generated using SentenceTransformers
+   - Text embeddings are generated using the OpenAI Embeddings API
    - Chunks are stored in Qdrant vector database

 2. **Query Processing**: